Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems

 Here we have replaced the generic electronic operator $\langle \bar O (t) \rangle_{cl} = \langle n (t) \rangle_{cl} - 1$ in Eq.~\eqref{force}.
 The damping $\Gamma (t) = -2 g^2 \partial_\omega \text{Im} \chi^R_{cl} (t,\omega) |_{\omega=0}$ and the second moment of the white noise $\xi (t)$ ($\langle \xi (t) \rangle=0$, $\langle \xi (t) \xi (t') \rangle = K (t) \delta (t ,t')$, with $K (t)=-g^2\text{Im} \chi_{cl}^K (t,\omega)|_{\omega=0}$) can be computed from $\chi^R_{cl} (t,\omega)$ and $\chi^K_{cl} (t,\omega)$, which correspond to the density-density correlation functions $\chi_{cl}(t,t')=-i\langle T_C \hat n(t) \hat n(t')\rangle^\text{con}$.
 In the Anderson Holstein model, the action with the classical phonon field is quadratic in the electronic variables, so that the density-density correlation functions can be factorized in terms of the electronic Green's function $G_{cl} (t, t')$ in the presence of the fluctuating field $X^{\text{cl}} (t)$.
 One obtains

 from which $\chi^R_{cl} (t,\omega)$ and $\chi^K_{cl} (t,\omega)$ are obtained by a Wigner transform.
 In the simulations, the Green's function is obtained from the QBE, see Sec.~\eqref{sec:QBE}.

-In order to extract observables like $P(X)$ in the semiclassical stochastic approach, we simulate different trajectories with different noise realizations $\xi(t)$, each starting from a lattice displacement $X^{\text{cl}}(t=0)$ and propagated over sufficiently long times to reach a steady state.
-The frequency of the occurrence of the realization of $X^{\text{cl}}$ is distributed according to $P (X)$.
-We obtain good enough statistics by considering $256$ impurities, each evolved for $90000$ time steps (time step $\delta_t=0.05 D$).
-To further reduce the statistical error, in the following we plot the symmetrized distribution $(P(X) + P(-X))/2$.
+In order to extract observables like $P(X)$ in the semiclassical stochastic approach, we simulate different trajectories with different noise realizations $\xi (t)$.
+For details about the selection of the initial configuration $X^\text{cl} (t=0)$ for each trajectory and the subsequent time-evolution to the steady state, we refer the reader to the App.~\ref{sec:init}.
+Once the system has reached the steady state, the frequency of the occurrence of the realization of $X^\text{cl}$ is measured, which is distributed according to $P (X)$.
+We obtain good enough statistics by considering $256$ impurities, each evolved for at least $90000$ time steps (time step $\delta_t = 0.05D$).
+To further reduce the statistical error, in the following we plot the symmetrized distribution $(P (X ) + P (-X ))/2$.